BypasserYT/FPSCHESSDump/README.md

-# FPSCHESSDump
-A Dump with the newest FPS CHESS structs &amp; offsets
+Dump with the newest FPS Chess structs &amp; offsets.

+This dump has the Game Mapping for FModel or other UE Viewers.

+## List of Dumps:
+	Version 1.2.10: Dumped